ToucanToco/toucan-connectors/README.md

 start the docker and shut it down for you!

 #### Step 2
-Create a new folder in `toucan_connectors` for the new connector and create your classes
+Create a new folder `mytype` in `toucan_connectors` for your new connector and create your classes
 ```python
 class MyDataSource(ToucanDataSource):
     """Model of my datasource"""